A traditional Balinese village in north Bali (turn right at Singaraja instead of left to Lovina).

 Everything is eco, so by default – you must be too… only solar electricity available so can only charge a computer and phone and use lights – anything else will ruin the battery and leave you with no lights… (yes, no hairdryers or toasters!)
 There is no air-conditioning or fans – not needed – natural living.
 In fact you will often need a blanket (supplied).
 Bring a light jacket for night-time.

-The water is pumped by the local priest from a holy spring 220m down a hill so please use sparingly.
+The water is pumped by the local priest from a water channel so please use sparingly.
 To have a shower with enough pressure you must first turn on shower and then flush the toilet!!!

 We stayed a couple of days in this fantastic place up in the North of Bali, a highlight of our Bali stay and truly a Bali gem as it is a whole different experience than we found elsewhere.